shivashant25/Sentinel-with-XDR/labguide/part-01/lab07.md

 1. you also need to setup a analytics rule to get alerts as a incident in the Sentinel

    ![Picture 1](../media/Sentinel_course_analyticsrule_4.png)

+## Review
+In this lab, you will complete the following tasks:
+- Explore defender for ingest data
+- Verify installation of Defender for Endpoint on a machine
+- Ingesting data to Sentinel from Microsoft Defender